MilesQLi/milesqli.github.io/_pages/cv.md

 Service
 ======

+* Reviewer for the Journal of Computer Virology and Hacking Techniques

 * Reviewer for the Journal of Cyber Security Technology

 * Reviewer for the International Journal of Information Security